-- Insulate the attic floor; the us dept. of energy recommends R38-R60
+- Insulate the attic floor; the U.S. Department of Energy recommends R38-R60 grade insulation.

-- Install powerful fans to draw in the cold, outside air — These are roof mounted in the back of your home & require sufficient intake ventilation
+- Install powerful fans to draw in the cold, outside air.
+These are roof-mounted in the back of your home and require good intake ventilation.

 Roof protection systems:

-- Heated gutters/eave systems abound and vary greatly in price and effectiveness
+- Heated gutters/eave systems are abundant but they vary greatly in price and effectiveness.

-- Leak barriers, commonly known as ice & water shield, are installed when a new roof is installed.
+- Leak barriers, commonly known as ice and water shield, are installed when a new roof is installed.
 These underlayments, while not fail-proof, go a long way toward preventing leaks.
 Ice and water shields come in different grades.
-When considering new roofing estimates, get the best quality underlayments you can afford
+When considering new roofing estimates, get the best quality underlayments you can afford.